kullo/smartsqlite/README.md

-SqliteWrapper
+SmartSqlite
 =============

-A C++ wrapper around SQLite3.
+A C++11 wrapper around SQLite3.

 Using from Qt Creator
 ---------------------

 * open CMakeLists.txt in Qt Creator
-* set the build directory to `build-sqlitewrapper`
+* set the build directory to `build-smartsqlite`
 * choose the Unix generator (Windows: MinGW generator)